 The Company maintains insurance coverage with respect to potential liabilities and the accidental damage to or loss of certain of its assets, in amounts and with such insurers as is considered appropriate, taking into account all relevant factors, including the practices of owners of similar assets and operations.
 It is anticipated that such insurance coverage will be maintained.
 However, there can be no assurance that the Company will be able to obtain or maintain adequate insurance in the future at rates it considers reasonable.
 Further, there can be no assurance that available insurance will cover all losses or liabilities that might arise in the conduct of the Company's business.
 The occurrence of a significant uninsured claim or a claim in excess of the insurance coverage limits maintained by the Company or a claim that falls within a significant self-insured retention could have a material adverse effect on the Company's results of operations and financial position.
-In the event of an uninsured loss or liability in respect of its regulated assets, the Company would apply to the Applicable Utilities Commissions to recover the loss (or liability) through an increased tariff.
-However, there can be no assurance that any Applicable Utilities Commission would approve any such application, in whole or in part.
-Any major damage to the Company's facilities could result in repair costs, increased insurance premiums and customer claims that are substantial in amount and which could have a material adverse effect on the Company's results of operations and financial position.
+Any major damage to the Company's facilities could result in repair costs, increased insurance premiums and customer claims that are substantial in amount and which could have a material adverse effect on the Company's results of operations and financial position if not recovered through an increased tariff.